alexneumayr/next-js-bravetribe/README.md

 ## Database Setup (production)

 For production, Neon is used as the database provider.
-Ensure that the environment variables in the .env file are correctly configured to connect to your Neon Postgres database.
+Ensure that the environment variables in the .env file are correctly configured to connect to your Neon database.

 ## Tests